codidact/feature-development/scoped/comments/reply.md

 Case 3: user is not trusted
 - User selects "reply".
 - A message appears about not having the comment privilege yet, with a link to the help on trust levels.
+Special case: for TL0 the message needs to say that you don't have the privilege yet to comment on *others'* posts, because even at TL0 you can comment on your own posts.

+Case 4: user is TL1, so trusted but rate-limited, and has reached the daily limit:
+- User selects "reply".
+- A message appears about the daily limit on number of comments, with a link to the help on trust levels.

 Notifications: the following people receive a notification of the new comment:
 - person being replied to